-Another important cell is the K-cell which releases gastric inhibitory peptide (GIP) that binds to pancreatic beta cells and stimulates the release of insulin.
+Another important cell is the K-cell which releases glucose-dependent insulinotropic polypeptide also called Gastric inhibitory peptide (GIP) that binds to pancreatic beta cells and stimulates the release of insulin.
 This insulin release is in preparation for the glucose that will start to enter the blood from the small intestine.
-GIP inhibits gastric secretion to protect the small intestine from acid damage and to reduce the rate that food moves through the stomach.
-It also inhibits gastric motility.
+The effect of GIP is called the incretin effect.
+Incretins are hormones that induce the release of insulin, in fact, up to 70% of insulin release is due to the effect of incretins, while only 30% is due to the effect of rising blood glucose.
+GIP is also lipogenic, meaning that it promotes fat storage.